Migration

 • Valid employment contract with an employer in Switzerland

-• Health insurance (within 3 months)
+• Take out health insurance (within 3 months)

-• For cross-border commuters: residence abroad and regular return (at least weekly)
+• For cross-border commuters: Residence abroad and regular return (at least weekly)

 • Permit L: for employment contracts of less than 12 months